How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Why revision priorities matter

-One of the most important things to ask about is revision priorities.
+One of the main things to ask about is revision priorities.

-Developmental editing can uncover a lot.
-Structure, clarity, pacing, positioning, argument, character, voice, chapter order, reader expectations — all of it can become part of the discussion.
+Developmental editing can uncover a lot: structure, clarity, pacing, positioning, argument, character, voice, chapter order, reader expectations.
 Without priorities, the feedback can feel overwhelming.
 You may finish reading it with pages of notes but no clear sense of what to do first.

-Useful feedback should help you move into revision.
+Useful feedback should help you move into revision with a plan.
 That means separating major issues from minor ones, showing which changes matter most, and giving you a route through the work rather than simply handing you a list of problems.

 This is especially important if you are self-publishing and paying out of pocket.
 You want feedback that helps you make better decisions, not feedback that leaves you dependent on another round of paid advice just to understand the first one.

-A clear set of deliverables will not guarantee that an editor is the right fit, but it can help you avoid paying for feedback that is too general to act on.
+A clear set of deliverables will not guarantee that an editor is the right fit, but it is useful evidence.
+It shows that the editor understands the work, can explain their process, and is willing to be specific about what your money buys.

 The red flag is simple.
 If the service is described only as “I’ll edit your book” and there is no clear list of what is included, ask for more detail before you pay.